baby nap calculator — sleeping baby in crib with soft nursery lighting for scheduled naps

 Is contact napping harmful for babies?

 Contact napping on a parent is safe and developmentally normal under 4 months.
-After 4 months, practicing at least one crib nap per day supports independent sleep skills that improve nighttime sleep.
-A mix of contact and crib naps is perfectly fine.
-The main practical concern: if 100% of naps are contact naps by 6 months, the baby may struggle to transition to independent sleep at bedtime.
-The goal is at least one stationary, flat-surface nap per day.
+After 4 months, practicing at least one independent crib nap per day supports the development of self-settling skills that make nap transitions and overnight sleep easier.
+A mix of contact and crib naps is perfectly fine for most families.
+This is general educational information — follow your pediatrician’s guidance for your specific baby.

 What is the best room setup for baby naps?